 LISSE, Netherlands: Dutch bulb growers’s cooperative and perennial plant trader CNB puts Miscanthus sinensis ‘Neil Lucas’ in the limelight, highlighting the ornamental grass’ elegance and structural qualities.

-Miscanthus sinensis ‘Neil Lucas’, named after RHS judge, writer and gardener (Knott Gardens) Neil Lucas from the UK, is an extremely elegant variety.
-It has narrow leaves with white mid ribs, starting off in lush green and then slowly turning to autumn tones of red tints.
+Miscanthus sinensis ‘Neil Lucas’, named after RHS judge, writer and gardener (Knoll Gardens) Neil Lucas from the UK, is an extremely elegant variety.
+It has leaves with white mid ribs, starting off in lush green and then turning to tones of red tints.

 Bred by Hans Mesker from the Netherlands, Miscanthus sinensis ‘Neil Lucas’ stands 75cm to 120cm tall.
 It has pale to cream sprays of flowers that raise above the foliage as the season progresses.